SabakiHQ/Sabaki/README.md

 <img src="logo.png" width="156" height="156">

 An elegant Go/Baduk/Weiqi board and SGF editor for a more civilized age.
-[Download the latest release](https://github.com/yishn/Sabaki/releases) of Sabaki.
+This is the web version of Sabaki.
+It's a trimmed-down version that runs in any modern browser.
+To run Sabaki, simply open `./view/index.html` in a browser.
+You can try a working demo at http://sabaki.yichuanshen.de/web/.

 ![Screenshot](screenshot.png)